 Sometimes your insurance company could even waive your deductible if you file a window damage claim.
 Your insurer is likely to waive your deductible if your window is only repaired and not completely replaced.

-What to Do If Your Car Has Hail Damage
+What to Do If Your Car Is Damaged By Hail

 Below are some steps you can take if your car has hail damage: